Manhunters (DC Comics): Blackest Night

 During the events of Blackest Night, it is revealed that Amanda Waller and King Faraday have a deactivated Manhunter in their possession, having recovered it from the Belle Reve swamp after the Millennium event (which the Suicide Squad had a hand in stopping).
-Waller sends the Manhunter to Belle Reve in order to assist the Secret Six and the Suicide Squad in their battle with members of the Black Lantern Corps.
-Waller ultimately uses a self-destruct mechanism to destroy the Manhunter, unleashing an explosion of Green Lantern energy that eradicates the Black Lanterns.
+Waller sends the Manhunter to Belle Reve to assist the Secret Six and the Suicide Squad in their battle with members of the Black Lantern Corps.
+Waller uses a self-destruct mechanism to destroy the Manhunter, unleashing an explosion of Green Lantern energy that eradicates the Black Lanterns.

 Brightest Day

-It is eventually revealed that the programming glitch the Manhunters suffered is caused by Krona during Brightest Day to prove to the other Guardians of the Universe that there are flaws in an emotionless police force.
+It is revealed that the programming glitch the Manhunters suffered was caused by Krona to prove to the other Guardians of the Universe that there are flaws in an emotionless police force.

 The New 52

 During The New 52, while running from the Alpha Lanterns, John Stewart and Guy Gardner find dozens of deactivated Manhunters in the Guardian's Ring Foundry.
-They re-energize the robots using the Foundry essence in order to fend off the Alphas.
-However, during the fight, the Manhunters are accidentally fused in a massive bio-mechanic monster.
-It has since been revealed that the Manhunters were created to apprehend the First Lantern during a time the Maltusians were still trying to harness the Emerald Light of Willpower in the Emotional Spectrum which they eventually would use as a source of energy to fuel their efforts to police the cosmos.
+They re-energize the robots using the Foundry essence to fend off the Alphas.
+However, during the fight, the Manhunters are accidentally fused into a massive bio-mechanic monster.